 Creutzfeldt-Jakob Disease (CJD)

 Diagnosed independently by Drs.
 Creutzfeldt and Jakob in the early 1920s, the disease that bears their names is a rare, degenerative brain disorder that affects approximately one person per million per year worldwide.
-This translates into 250-300 new U.S. cases annually.
-However, because Creutzfeldt-Jakob Disease (CJD) is very difficult to diagnose, this number may actually be higher.
-CJD affects men and women of all cultural backgrounds, with symptoms appearing most often in those aged 50 to 75.
+The U.S. sees about 350 new cases each year.
+However, because Creutzfeldt-Jakob disease (CJD) is very difficult to diagnose, this number may actually be higher.
+CJD affects men and women of all cultural backgrounds, with symptoms typically appearing around age 60.

 Creutzfeldt-Jakob Disease is known as a prion disease, which means that healthy brain tissue deteriorates into an abnormal protein that the body cannot break down.
 CJD is a type of transmissible spongiform encephalopathy (TSE), a classification that includes both human and animal diseases.
 “Spongiform” refers to the characteristic appearance of an infected brain, which becomes filled with holes until it looks like a sponge under a microscope.

-There are four types of Creutzfeldt-Jakob Disease: sporadic (or classical), inherited (or familial), iatrogenic (or acquired) and variant.
+By understanding the different types of CJD, you can identify symptoms and help predict the course of the disease.
+There are four types of Creutzfeldt-Jakob disease: sporadic (or classical), inherited (or familial), iatrogenic (or acquired) and variant.

 |Four Types of Creutzfeldt-Jakob Disease|